EngineHub/WorldEditDocs/source/config.rst

     defaultMaxPolyhedronPoints,-1,
     maxPolyhedronPoints,20,
-    snapshotRepo,,"If not left empty, the directory name to look for snapshots" maxRadius,-1,"Maximum radius of commands that take a radius" maxSuperPickaxeSize,5,"Maximum size of super pickaxe tools"
+    snapshotRepo,,"If not left empty, the directory name to look for snapshots" snapshotsExperimental,false,"If true, uses the new snapshot code.
+Try it out and report bugs!" maxRadius,-1,"Maximum radius of commands that take a radius" maxSuperPickaxeSize,5,"Maximum size of super pickaxe tools"
     maxBrushRadius,6,"Maximum size of brushes"